hughbien/bulletin/README.md

     % bulletin

 Use the `--page` option to view other pages.
-Use `--open` to open it in a browser.
-Use `--like` to like a link which will help with ranking according to your tastes.
+Use `--read` to read a link and `--open` or `--open-local` to read it in a browser.
+Use `--save` to save it.

     % bulletin --page 2
-    % bulletin --open 45
+    % bulletin --read 45
-    % bulletin --like 45
+    % bulletin --save 45

-You can like a link and open it simultaneously:
+You can save a link and read it simultaneously:

-    % bulletin --like --open 45
+    % bulletin --save --read 45

+Show all links without paginating with `--all`:

+    % bulletin --all

-You can show previous likes with `--likes` or undo it with `--unlike`:
+You can show saved links with `--saved` or undo it with `--unsave`:

-    % bulletin --likes
+    % bulletin --saved
-    % bulletin --unlike l20
+    % bulletin --unsave s20

 TODO
 ====

 * handle expiration
+* add support for atom feeds
 * add support for hacker news and reddit
 * add support for configuring browser, per_page, and expire